ppy/osu-wiki/wiki/Multi/en.md

 _One of the ways to transfer the beatmap without leaving the room_

 - Decent online connection.
-- _osu!account_ logged into _Bancho_ (should be done automatically during ingame login)
+- _osu!account_ logged into _Bancho_ (should be done automatically during in-game login)
-- Have a fair amount of beatmaps in the `Songs` folder (except for personal preference to download on the spot)
 - Knowing [how to transfer beatmaps without leaving the room.][Beatmaps2 wikilink].
-  - Opening the file directly usually works.

 ### Ways to enter

-From Main menu,
+From the main menu:-

 - Press `Play` then `Multi`; or
 - Press `P` then `M`. (from Keyboard)